kiwilan/php-tmdb/README.md

 [![tests][tests-src]][tests-href]
 [![codecov][codecov-src]][codecov-href]

-PHP package to read metadata and extract covers from eBooks, comics and audiobooks.
+PHP package to interact with the [The Movie Database (TMDb) API](https://www.themoviedb.org/documentation/api).

+> [!IMPORTANT]
+> You need to create an account on [TMDb](https://www.themoviedb.org/) and get an API key to use this package.
+It's free and easy to do, you can read [this guide](https://developer.themoviedb.org/docs/getting-started) to get started.

 //

 ## Requirements

-//
+PHP 8.1 and later.

 ## Features